 All student travel must be approved prior to making any travel arrangements by the faculty member or program paying for their expenses.
 Students are able to book their flight through Concur Travel & Expense System or Christopherson as long as they are provided with a speed type.
 Students are also able to submit a conference registration request using the SEHD Impact Form (https://ucdenverdata.formstack.com/forms/sehd_conference_registration) to have the conference registration handled by and paid for by SEHD.
 For all other expenses, students will have to use personal funds and then submit receipts for reimbursement upon their return to the corresponding Concur delegate.
-Contact Daisy Salazar for general fund and professional development account purchases, Bolormaa Begzsuren for grant related purchases and Tracy Lee for Extended Studies purchasing and services.
+Contact Daisy Salazar for general fund, extended studies and professional development account purchases and services, and Bolormaa Begzsuren for grant related purchases.